jarrettmeyer/jarrettmeyer.github.io/_posts/2019-08-05-generators-in-typescript.md

 ---
 title: "Generators in TypeScript"
 date: 2019-08-05
 layout: post
 tags: typescript
+description:
+thumbnail: /assets/images/typescript-logo.svg
 ---

 I was working on a problem last week that required a doubly-linked list in TypeScript.
 I also got to work with [generators](https://www.typescriptlang.org/docs/handbook/iterators-and-generators.html) for the first time.